When my daughter wanted ghost costume for Halloween, I jumped at the chance to DIY a classic homemade bed sheet ghost costume.

 Then the idea came to me to use screen material.
 The same thing that keeps the bugs from flying in your house.

 The costume ended up being a great hit.
-It usually makes an appearance in late September and isn’t entirely put away until Thanksgiving.
+It may be a Halloween costume but it usually makes an appearance in late September and isn’t entirely put away until Thanksgiving.

 Here’s how I did it:

 Ghost Costume Materials & Tutorial

 - An old white sheet (mine was a full size fitted sheet.
 I cut the edges off)